Skip to main content

 Do’s and Don’ts:

 • Don’t select mushrooms with dark-coloured spots or patches on the cap.
-Many poisonous mushrooms have scaly spots of dark shades.
+Many poisonous mushrooms have scaly spots in dark shades.

-• Consider using two baskets while foraging these edible plants use one basket for mushrooms you believe are 100% safe and the other for the ones with doubt.
+• Consider using two baskets while foraging for these edible Use one basket for mushrooms you believe are 100% safe, and the other for the ones with doubt.

 • Identify mushrooms with no rings on the stem.
-Many toxic mushrooms have rings or annulus on the stems.
+Many toxic mushrooms have rings or annuli on the stems.

 These are some common practices that you should ensure to identify wild mushrooms.
 But keep in mind that just following these checks can not guarantee the safe consumption of any mushroom.